Expert Q&A about:

 I know there is a formula for calculating the sales price based on the PV of the future stream of payments, but can find nothing that addresses the Accumulated Distribution Deficiencies and how they affect the sales price.Asked over 3 years ago

 I am 33 yrs old and live in a rent stabilized apartment at Spanish Harlem, New York.
 I pay $750/monthly for 2 bedroom apartment.
 Electricity/Gas = $100-150/monthly.
 My credit card bill average $500-600/monthly.
 I also give $400 to my parents each month.
 Total monthly expenses is $1900 plus/minus ~ 23k/year

 I work 2 jobs.
 First is a full-time job earning 78k/year, where the job is not stable.
 Second is a part-time job earning 23k/year, where the job is stable.
 After tax, insurance, etc, I bring in 62k/year.

 I get to save close to 39k a year.
 Half of the saving is invested in stocks/mutual funds.

 I am wondering if i should leave this apartment and buy, or stay and continue saving money.
-I have 55k in savings and 38k in stocks and mutual funds.Asked about 3 years ago
+I have 55k in savings and 38k in stocks and mutual funds.Asked over 3 years ago

 Are there any differences in terms of how I should invest my money in a regular brokerage account versus my IRA?
 Are there certain type of investments that are better suited?
 Thoughts please!Asked over 5 years ago